Fall Reading Center

 14. Housekeeping/Daily Living Center – real-life tasks with kid-sized household items

-15. Box Center - empty boxes, crayons
+15. Box Center - large empty boxes, crayons, tape

 16. Transportation Center - cars, road mat, bridges, trees and buildings